 The U.S. Jobs Report for July, which is due this Friday, will be an important factor for the markets to assess the Fed’s approach towards tapering. “sufficient progress” Before tightening the lever, we should first examine the labor market.
 We expect a positive report (with 600k as the headline), but factors from pandemic-era events may again slow progress.

-Bonds and stocks rallied Tuesday and while they continued to trade on the same basic factors, the markets are moving to their own beats.
-The surging Delta virus, growth uncertainties, earnings, central bank policies, and momentum.
-Treasury yields richened at the open and the rally was extended into the afternoon until buying petered out and rates drifted northward.
+Bonds, stocks and the stock market all rallied in the past two days.
+While they continue to trade on similar fundamentals, the markets are now moving according to their own rhythms.
+The Delta virus, uncertainty about growth, earnings, central banks policies, and the momentum.
+Treasury yields grew at the start of the day and continued to rise into the afternoon.
+The rally lasted until rates started moving northward and buying stopped.
 The 10-year rate slid to 1.152% and the 30-year was at 1.827% into the afternoon but closed at 1.177% and 1.85%, respectively.

-The 2-year also continued to push back on QE tapering and tightening risks.
-The rate has been in retreat since hitting 0.269% in late June and fell to 0.170%, not far from the 0.155% area where it was before the June 16 FOMC shocked with the upward push in the dots.
+The 2-year has also continued to oppose QE tapering, and tightening of risks.
+Since late June, the rate fell from 0.269% to 0.170%.
+This is not too far away from the 0.155% range where it was just before the FOMC’s June 16 surprise with the upward movement in dots.
 And Wall Street, after a choppy start, found its footing through the afternoon and posted solid gains with the Dow and S&P 500 up 0.8%, while the NASDAQ increased 0.55%.

 ADP’s private payroll report for July highlights where we expect to see a 500k rise today, versus a 692k increase yesterday.
 On paper, the services ISM for July is projected to improve from 60.1, to 61.0.
 Also, the weekly MBA mortgage and oil inventory numbers are available.